Stephen Lee (snooker player): Match-fixing and ban

 The case was heard by independent tribunal, Sport Resolutions UK, in a three-day hearing chaired by Adam Lewis QC, starting on 9 September 2013.
 The verdict was delivered on 16 September, with Lee found guilty of influencing the outcome of seven matches in 2008 and 2009.
 On 25 September, he received a twelve-year ban from WSA events, backdated to the beginning of his suspension on 12 October 2012, running through to his 50th birthday on 12 October 2024, and ordered to pay £40,000 in costs.
-It is the longest ban ever imposed in the sport.
+Up until then it was the longest ban ever imposed in the sport until the lifetime bans given to Liang Wenbo and Li Hang in 2023.
 Lee subsequently appealed against the "finding of the tribunal, the sanction and the costs awarded".
 Sport Resolutions appointed Edwin Glasgow QC to chair the appeal, with the Appeals Committee determining that the appeal should be heard in two parts.
 Originally set for 30 January 2014, the appeal was adjourned to 17 February.
 In the first stage of his appeal Lee challenged the independence of Adam Lewis, chairman of the original tribunal.
 Lewis had previously represented Leyton Orient F.C.—owned by World Snooker's CEO, Barry Hearn—in a legal dispute, and Lee's legal team argued there was a conflict of interest.
 The argument was rejected on 25 February, and he was ordered to pay a further £30,000 in costs.
 The appeals panel recused itself from the second part of the appeal—in which Lee would challenge the guilty verdict itself—after finding him to be an unreliable witness.
 On 15 May, with Nicholas Stewart QC presiding, the remainder of the appeal was dismissed and the costs awarded against Lee at the Adam Lewis hearing were increased from £40,000 to £75,000.
 Stewart also awarded further costs of £20,000 against Lee for the second part of his appeal, bringing the total costs awarded against him to £125,000.
 Lee has never discharged these legal costs.
 He was removed from the snooker tour and world rankings in June 2014.

+Following the end of his ban, Lee played his first match in a six-red exhibition against James Wattana in August 2025.
+Lee won the match 2–1, with a 46 break in the first frame.

 Personal life

 Lee married his long-term partner Laura in 2005.
 He has four children, including twin sons.
 His son Alfie Lee has become a noted amateur snooker player.
-When playing on the professional tour, he was noted for his unusually high weight.
+When playing on the professional tour, Lee was noted for his unusually high weight.

-In September 2015, Lee was featured on the BBC's Inside Out West documentary series, which revealed that he had established the Stephen Lee Billiards Academy, a snooker coaching club for children and young people, in the Chinese city of Shenzhen.
+In September 2015, Lee was featured on the BBC's Inside Out West documentary series, which revealed that he had plans to establish a snooker coaching club for children and young people, in the Chinese city of Shenzhen.